mscheltienne/meg-tests/doc/devices/eye-tracker.rst

 Analogical outputs
 ------------------

-The EyeTracker is capable of sending some analogical output directly into the ``misc`` channels of the MEG, thus recording core information as part of the FIF file.
+The eye tracker is capable of sending some analogical output directly into the ``misc`` channels of the MEG, thus recording core information as part of the FIF file.
 In total, 6 channels are available.